isoux/R4R/README.md

 ![R4R Logo](assets/logo.jpg)

-# 🛡️ R4R — Rusted 4 Rings Operating System
+# 🛡️ R4R — Rusted 4 Rings

+> A hobby operating system experiment for educational and artistic purposes.

 **R4R** is a hobby operating system project built from scratch with the goal of fully demonstrating the functionality and interplay of all four Intel x86 privilege levels — Ring 0 to Ring 3 — starting from the i386 architecture.

 This is a personal and educational endeavor to explore legacy hardware features that are often overlooked or abstracted away in modern operating systems.

+> ⚠️ **Note:** This is a hobbyist and educational project.
+It is not intended for production use.
+Expectations should be modest as development is done slowly, with care and curiosity.

 ---